rezaharasani/hippo/README.md

 ```
 cd /path/to/cloned/project
 ```

 Because this project is just defined to work with helm, so, we do not have seprate directory.
 Thurefore, we define our argocd parameter, like the following commands:

 ```
-argocd app create hipp \
+argocd app create hipp-[YOUR_NS] \
   --repo --repo https://github.com/rezaharasani/hippo.git \
   --path . \
   --dest-server https://kubernetes.default.svc \
-  --dest-namespace default
+  --dest-namespace [YOUR_NS]
+  --values values-[YOUR_NS].yaml
 ```
+`YOUR_NS` means your namespace.
+(You can run the project under your namespace, like prod, dev, testing).

 **Note**: Based on the above explaination, we should value `--path` parameter with `.` (dot means the current directory, means all helm configs are placed in the current directory).

 After installation, we can connect to the installed service like the above instructions.